canonical/synapse-operator/src-docs/charm.py.md

 **Returns:**
-  Instance map configuration as a dict.
+  Instance map configuration as a dict or None if there is only one unit.

 ---